Jim Morphy looks into the latest novel by Alan Warner, The Deadman’s Pedal which follows a 16-year-old Simon discovering how to be a man.

 The scenes with the Bultitudes are the most problematic.
 The siblings, and their dealings with Simon, are never truly believable, and Warner’s normally immaculate powers for dialogue let him down when putting words in the mouths of the privileged duo of Alex and Varie.
 Indeed, Simon himself is a slightly disappointing creation.
 His innocence, while core to the book, often results in simple passivity, which, while believable, leads to a rather boring, not fully-formed protagonist.
 And his motivations appear to reach little beyond those that come from his loins – true of almost any teenage boy, but a little tiresome.

-The different threads gently meander on through the novel.
+The different threads gently meander through the novel.
 Things can seem aimless, although this is often easy to ignore by simply enjoying Warner’s crafted prose, with its extensive use of dialect-heavy dialogue.
 What narrative urgency there is comes from a few expertly-handled set-pieces: workplace fights, family showdowns, railways accidents and ‘romantic’ evenings.
 Warner also gives us a neat literary trick, with a switchback in time for one of the otherwise chronological chapters, giving us reason to re-assess what we’ve just read.

 When the novel’s major dramas do come, they come thick and fast, and for both Simon the train-driver and for Simon the lover, leading to a major quickening of pace as we near the book’s end.
 Thrilling, yes, if making the book seem a little uneven.

 With The Deadman’s Pedal, Warner has shown again that there are tales aplenty in the Highlands.
 He has suggested that the novel is the first instalment of a trilogy about the shifting nature of Scotland’s psyche in recent decades.
-The Deadman’s Pedal is a more than solid start, but it’d be fair to hope for even better things next time around.
+The Deadman’s Pedal is more than a solid start, but it’d be fair to hope for even better things next time around.